Monthly Archives: September 2010

 Making a Campaign Table – Part Two

-The table is a very simple affair consisting of a hinged top, a front frame rail, two hinging gates and four moulded legs.
-The top is basically a wide board made up by rub-jointing four pieces of Padauk together with … Continue reading
+The table is a very simple affair consisting of a hinged top, a front frame rail, two hinged gates and four moulded legs.
+The top is basically a wide board made up by rub-jointing four pieces of padauk together with … Continue reading

 Making a Campaign Table – Part One